 It basically measures the percentage of the company’s capital taken up by each capital component and takes out an average weighted cost.

 Q4.
-Let there be two companies X and Y. X has only equity capital and Y has a combination of debt and equity capital.
+Let there be two companies X and Y. X have only equity capital and Y has a combination of debt and equity capital.
 Which of the two companies will have a higher weighted average cost of capital?

-In this case, the company X will have a higher weighted average cost of capital as the cost of debt capital is cheaper than the cost of equity capital.
+In this case, company X will have a higher weighted average cost of capital as the cost of debt capital is cheaper than the cost of equity capital.

 Q5.
 Can you mention some of the mainstream methods that are used to value a company?

 Some of the most commonly used valuation methods to compute a company’s value are the Discounted cash flow analysis method, the Precedent transaction analysis method, and the Comparable company analysis method.

 Q6.
 Can you explain the discounted cash-flow analysis method?

 The discounted cash flow analysis method takes into account the future cash flows of a business and calculated the present value based on that.
 The future cash flow projections are determined, a discount rate is set and the present value of the company is calculated on that basis.

 Q7.
 Name some of the common multiples or ratios that are used in the valuation process.

 Some of the commonly used multiples or ratios for the valuation process are listed below.